Ferahijazi/Ferahijazi.github.io/_pages/project.md

 ---

-* Idea for project : an interactive installation, experienced two people at a time
+* Idea for project : an interactive installation, experienced by two people at a time
 * Things to consider, how to nicley hide all the wires yet get the effect desired
+* Kinetic sculpture

 ***